answersLogoWhite

 Ernest Shackleton left from London to go to the South Pole for his antarctic expedition on the first of august in 1914.
 He and his crue members were stuck in the bitterly coldness for almost 2 years.

-Where did ernest shackleton go to school?
+Why did ernest shackleton go on his first voyage?